langhorst/justinlanghorst.com/content/posts/2004/spelling-test-e-and-c.md

 ---

-An update from January, 2022: this particular instance was a missed opportunity for growth, which I'm going to assume is why this seemingly insignificant aspect of my life is a memory I still occasionally reflect upon.
+*An update from January, 2022:*

+This particular instance was a missed opportunity for growth, which I'm going to assume is why this seemingly insignificant aspect of my life is a memory I still occasionally reflect upon.

 Instead of just accepting my fate, it would have been a great opportunity to discuss the issue with my teacher.
 Instead, I stayed quiet.
 I stayed small.
 And the only growth that happened is a memory of what not to do again.

 Speak the fuck up, Justin, and yet, in a manner that wins the hearts of many.